South Sudan says recaptures oil-producing state from rebels

 “These are clear violations of the agreement that regulates the United Nations’ presence in South Sudan and is preventing UNMISS from implementing its mandate,” mission chief Hilde Johnson said in a statement.

 The fighting, often along ethnic lines, is the worst in South Sudan since it won independence from Sudan in 2011.
-The unrest threatens to destabilize fragile east Africa.
+The unrest threatens to destabilise fragile east Africa.

-President Kiir’s SPLA government forces have also been fighting to regain control of Bor, capital of the restive Jonglei state.
+President Kiir’s SPLA government forces have also been fighting to regain control of Bor, capital of the restive Jonglei state as peace talks make slow progress.

 In meetings in Ethiopia, the two camps are haggling over terms of a ceasefire.
 They were expected on Friday to submit their recommendations to a ceasefire proposal drafted by mediators.